goranmoomin/synchronization-team-11/README.md

 automatically restarted the syscall.
 Unfortunately, we did not check correctness rigorously enough for the above solution; we did not implement this specific feature due to correctness concerns.

+## Lessons

+- Fine-grained locking is complicated to implement
+- Global reasoning of asynchronous logic is hard
+- The order of locks REALLY matters
+- All night coding is harmful